milanmur/portfolio/README.md

-# portfolio
+# My Portfolio Project
-In this portfolio folder, you can find few analyses which I did on my own.
+Here you can find few analyses which I did on my own.
-Three projects were done in SQL, one of them is later interpreted in Microsoft PowerBI and last one was done completely in Excel.
+Three datasets were analyzed in SQL, and later one of them was interpreted in Microsoft PowerBI.
+Last dataset was analyzed and reported completely in Excel.